 Hot for the Orient – Skyhooks

-Singer Shirley Strachan before this album was recorded replaced by Tony Williams.
+Singer Shirley Strachan left before this album was recorded replaced by Tony Williams.
 Even for the biggest Skyhooks fans this album is a tough listen.
 Written under difficult circumstances of new band members, trying to catering to an international sound while also pleasing the Australian fan base.
 If released under a new band name it may have been easier to find an audience.
 A curiosity more than a necessity.